jhelvy/logitr/README.md

 utility functions that may result in multiple local maxima).
 The program can also weight the results by individual choice situation if desired.

-The algorithms used are based those in Kenneth Train's book "Discrete Choice Methods with Simulation, 2nd Edition (New York: Cambridge University Press, 2009)."
-Mixed logit models are estimated through maximum simulated likelihood.
+The algorithms used are based those in Kenneth Train's book *Discrete Choice Methods with Simulation, 2nd Edition (New York: Cambridge University Press, 2009).* Mixed logit models are estimated through maximum simulated likelihood.
 The main optimization loop uses the optim function to minimize the negative log-likelihood function, but optimx can also be used if desired.